asfant2h/Main/README.en.md

 Install [Termux](https://f-droid.org/en/packages/com.termux/ "Termux with F-Droid, GP Termux is no longer updated!")
 ```
-# NOTE_1!: Installing Snoop on Termux is time consuming (minutes).
-# NOTE_2!: if the user has errors with $ 'pkg update', for example due to country censorship,
+# NOTE_1!: if the user has errors with $ 'pkg update', for example due to country censorship,
 # and/or due to the fact that Termux has not been updated for a long time on the user's device,
 # then removing/installing Termux application will not help,
 # since after deletion, old repositories remain on the user's device, the solution is: